Key Takeaways

 Label Transparency — 13 / 15

 Serving and inactive ingredient disclosure is complete.
-The label states the serving size as 1 oz, the number of servings is calculable from the container weight, the full inactive ingredient list is provided with specific names, and dosing instructions are given by body weight with a three-tier system (under 800 lb, 800–1,200 lb, over 1,200 lb).
-The only gap is the absence of named or trademarked ingredient specifications — all actives use generic chemical names rather than trademarked standards like FCHG49 or OptiMSM.
+The label states the serving size as 1 oz, provides a full inactive ingredient list with specific names, and gives dosing instructions by body weight with a three-tier system (under 800 lb, 800-1,200 lb, over 1,200 lb).
+The weight-based dosing is more specific than most competitors offer.
+No trademarked ingredient specifications are used.

 Ingredient Form — 16 / 20

-The six active ingredients average a form score of 3.17 out of 4.0, which translates to 16/20.
+The six active ingredients average a form score of 3.17 out of 4.0, translating to 16/20.
 Vitamin C is in the optimal ascorbic acid form (4/4).
 Protein hydrolysate is effectively hydrolyzed bovine collagen with source specified (4/4).
-Glucosamine is in the preferred HCl form, though the vegetable source — while clearly disclosed — does not earn the top score reserved for marine/shellfish-derived HCl (3/4).
+Glucosamine is in the preferred HCl form, though the vegetable source does not earn the top score reserved for marine/shellfish-derived HCl (3/4).
 Chondroitin sulfate has its bovine source stated (3/4).
-Yucca extract, which does not appear in our form lookup table, receives the default score of 3/4.
+Yucca extract receives the default score of 3/4.
 Hyaluronic acid is listed generically without specifying sodium hyaluronate or a source (2/4).

 Dosing Adequacy — 5 / 20

-Glucosamine HCl (primary, threshold 10,000 mg): 90 mg delivered — 0.9% of threshold.
+Glucosamine HCl (primary, threshold 10,000 mg): 90 mg delivered, 0.9% of threshold.
 This is the lowest glucosamine dose in our database by a factor of 55.
-For context, even the most modestly dosed competitor (KPP Joint Armor at 5,000 mg) delivers 56 times more glucosamine per serving.
 At 90 mg, glucosamine is present in what amounts to a trace quantity.
+The loading dose (2 oz) doubles this to 180 mg, still 1.8% of threshold.
 Score: 2 / 8.

 Formula Design — 9 / 15

-Core completeness: The four core joint ingredients are glucosamine, chondroitin, MSM, and hyaluronic acid.
-Corta-Flx includes glucosamine (albeit at trace dose), chondroitin, and HA — 3 of 4 present.
+Core completeness: Three of the four core joint ingredients are present: glucosamine (at trace dose), chondroitin, and HA.
 MSM is absent.
 Score: 4 / 6.

-Supporting ingredient breadth: Beyond the core four, the formula includes protein hydrolysate/collagen (quantified at 500 mg), vitamin C (100 mg), and yucca extract (100 mg) — three additional actives at quantified doses.
+Supporting ingredient breadth: Three quantified actives beyond the core four: protein hydrolysate/collagen (500 mg), vitamin C (100 mg), and yucca extract (100 mg).
 Score: 3 / 5.

-Formula differentiation: The baseline ingredient list for joint health includes glucosamine, chondroitin, MSM, HA, vitamin C, collagen, and silica.
-Yucca extract is not on the baseline list, making it the sole non-baseline active at a meaningful dose.
+Formula differentiation: Yucca extract is the sole non-baseline active at a meaningful dose.
 Score: 2 / 4.

 Total: 4 + 3 + 2 = 9 / 15.
-Equal to SmartFlex Ultra and consistent with a formula that has reasonable breadth but limited innovation.
+Equal to SmartFlex Ultra, consistent with a formula that has reasonable breadth but limited innovation.

 Quality Assurance — 1 / 15